oDevFred/oDevFred/README.md

 <h2 align="center">💫 About Me:</h2>

-🚀 Developer in Training | Studying Analysis and Systems Development at UNICESUMAR
+<p align="center>🚀 Developer in Training | Studying Analysis and Systems Development at UNICESUMAR</p>

 I'm a curious person, always seeking knowledge, with a special focus on Full-Stack.